ipaullly/sendIT/README.md

 [![Build Status](https://travis-ci.com/ipaullly/sendIT.svg?branch=ch-test-user-interactions-163458249)](https://travis-ci.com/ipaullly/sendIT)

 This is an app that allows users to create accounts and make delivery orders.
 The front-end was built using vanilla javaScript and consumed endpoints built with python/flask.
+The app is live on the github-pages [link](https://ipaullly.github.io/sendIT/index.html) for this repo.

 ## Installation
 Clone the repository to your local machine
 ```